PLAZMAMA/plazmama.github.io/ConfigNotes.md

 - [x] Replace luasnip with blink.cmp with friendly snippets.
 - [x] Change completion keybinding from `<TAB>` or `<C-a>` to `<C-y>`.
 - [x] move lsp configuration from mason file to lsp-config file.
+- [x] Remove "--Insert--" from the command window column because its already in the statusline.